CIS700-Procedural-Graphics/Final-Project/README.md

 ## Future Work

-* camera movement within the scene
-* change weather from sunny to rainy and back
-* smoother camera movements
-* ambient occlusion as post processing effect
+* Camera Movement: I would like to improve the interactivity beyond just the viewpoint toggle.
+Instead of animating the camera along a spline, the user could move anywhere within the widened spline loop area and look around the scene.
+When that gets boring, the camera would move back to the spline animation.
+* Changing Weather: The simulation started as a sunny canyon environment until I added the rain particles.
+It would be cool for the simulation to smoothly change from sunny to rainy to stormy, etc. The problem with this now is dynamically adding particles to the system.
+* Ambient Occlusion: Since this project achieves all effects without light, an ambient occlusion post processing effect could really improve the quality of the final render.
+Ambitious me thought [this][3] would be really cool, but I did not have enough time to understand and implement.

 ## Acknowledgements